Greg Cox (politician)

-Greg Cox is an American politician and businessman from San Diego, California.
-He served as a member of the San Diego County Board of Supervisors for District 1 from 1995-2020.
-He is a member of the Republican Party, but has also been endorsed by prominent local Democratic politicians.
-He was not eligible to run in the 2020 election due to term limits.
-He was succeeded by Democrat Nora Vargas.
+Greg Cox is an American politician and businessman who served as a member of the San Diego County Board of Supervisors from 1995 to 2020, representing District 1.
+A member of the Republican Party, he previously served as the mayor of Chula Vista, California, from 1981 to 1990.

 Career

 Mayoralty

 Cox served as mayor of Chula Vista, California from 1981 until 1990.
 He was investigated in 1997 by the state Fair Political Practices Commission for failing to include a $2.2 million commercial Home Federal Savings loan in his interest disclosure; he admitted making an "oversight", but was eventually cleared by the Commission of any wrongdoing.
 After his resignation in 1990, he worked as Director for Local Government in the state Office of Planning and Research.

 County Supervisor

 As County Supervisor, he has voted to fund a number of regional construction projects and programs intended to address homelessness in the county.
 He was the sole dissenter in a 2018 Board of Supervisors vote siding with the administration of President Donald Trump against California's sanctuary state law, Senate Bill 54; Cox called the vote a waste of money, and expressed the concern that it could increase distrust of law enforcement.
 In 2016, he reported himself to a watchdog group and paid a $3,000 fine after realizing he had failed to disclose a conflict of interest relating to a vote on a permit for SeaWorld San Diego, in which his wife, Cheryl Cox—also a former mayor of Chula Vista—held stock.
 In campaigns, he has stressed his support for the development project in the Chula Vista Bayfront, for law enforcement, and for environmental protection regulations.

 Cox's constituency, District 1, includes the cities of Coronado, Imperial Beach, Chula Vista, National City and communities within San Diego including Barrio Logan, Chollas View, Grant Hill, La Playa, Lincoln Park, Logan Heights, Memorial, Mount Hope, Mountain View, Nestor, Otay Mesa, Palm City, Point Loma, San Ysidro, Shelltown, Sherman Heights, Southcrest, Stockton, Sunset Cliffs and parts of downtown San Diego.
 The district also includes the unincorporated communities of Bonita, Sunnyside, Lincoln Acres, and East Otay Mesa.